SlowOnARocket/MovieFetcher/README.md

 4. **Example Usage:**

    When prompted, enter the IMDb ID of the movie (e.g., `tt0111161` for "The Shawshank Redemption") and specify the output directory.
+   The imdb id starts with tt and is located in the movie's url.

 ## Troubleshooting
 - Ensure you have a stable internet connection.